PengfeiZuo001/DenseArrayToolkit/docs/source/RF.md

 # RF analysis

-## RF
+## RF deconvolution
-recever function calculation

-Basic Usage

-## RF2

-How to get started with DenseArrayToolkit-GUI.

-Advanced Features

-Detailed explanation of advanced functionality.
+ to be added...